-The D&D provide a safe and accurate service to aircrew when in an emergency situation, irrespective of status, aircraft complexity or pilot qualification and they are equipped with extensive radar coverage, communications and specialist facilities.
+‘D&D’ as the centre is commonly known, is based at the RAF’s unit within the National Air Traffic Services (NATS) Centre at Swanwick, Hampshire.
+D&D controllers provide services to aircrew in emergency situations, irrespective of status, aircraft complexity or pilot qualification and they are equipped with extensive radar, communications and specialist facilities.

-D&D has the unique ability to provide accurate position fixing using DF (Direction Finding) traces on an auto-triangulation display, providing the following advantages:-
+D&D has the unique ability to provide accurate position fixing using Direction Finding (DF) traces on an auto-triangulation display, providing the following advantages:-

 - The display uses Ordnance Survey mapping to enable position reports with reference to towns/villages/geographical features